Otherotter/Ubuntu16.04-Basic-Rootkit/README.md

 	* Indicate the files you want to hide by setting the `fileNames` parameter along with the `insmod rootkit.ko` command
 	* Hide the "src" directory & "main.c" file by including `fileNames="src","main.c"`

-2. Marc De Rita: Modify the /etc/passwd and /etc/shadow file to add a backdoor account while returning the original contents of the files (pre-attack) when a normal user requests to see the file
+2. Marc Da Rita: Modify the /etc/passwd and /etc/shadow file to add a backdoor account while returning the original contents of the files (pre-attack) when a normal user requests to see the file

 3. Carlos Lopez: Hides specific processes from the process table when a user does a "ps"